-Dr. Dana Randall is the Co-Executive Director of the Institute for Data Engineering and Science, is the ADVANCE Professor of Computing and is an Adjunct Professor of Mathematics at the Georgia Institute of Technology.
+Dr. Dana Randall is Co-Executive Director of the Institute for Data Engineering and Science, the ADVANCE Professor of Computing and an Adjunct Professor of Mathematics at the Georgia Institute of Technology.
 Randall received her A.B. in mathematics from Harvard and her Ph.D. in computer science from the University of California at Berkeley.
 Her research in randomized algorithms and stochastic processes bridges computer science, discrete mathematics and statistical physics.

 She is a fellow of the American Mathematical Society (AMS) and a National Associate of the National Academies, as well as a former Sloan fellow and NSF Career award recipient.
 Dr. Randall has been the Program Chair for the SIAM Symposium on Discrete Algorithms in 2011 and the SIAM Conference on Discrete Mathematics in 2016 and was previously Director of the Algorithms and Randomness Center at Georgia Tech.
 She has served on the governing or advisory boards of the Institute for Mathematics and its Applications at the University of Minnesota, the Centre de Recherches Mathematiques at the University of Montreal, the Center for Discrete Mathematics and Theoretical Computer Science at Rutgers and the Center for the Science of Information at Purdue.
 Dr. Randall has received numerous awards for research, teaching and service at Georgia Tech.